jdily/all_conf_template/README.md

 ### TODOs
 - [x] update ECCV template (https://eccv2022.ecva.net/submission/call-for-papers/)
-- [ ] better support teaser.
+- [x] better support teaser.
-- [ ] make another macro that is compatible with most of the conf sty files.
+- [x] make another macro that is compatible with most of the conf sty files.
-- [ ] write a simple tutorial for stage.
+- [x] write a simple tutorial for stage.
 - [ ] check what is the best way to update sty files for each year.
 - [ ] how to connect to overleaf?
+- [ ] how to enable better pull and upgrade existing paper project to the updated template?
 - [ ] add support for cross document (e.g., main paper and supplemental material referecen. ref: https://www.overleaf.com/learn/how-to/Cross_referencing_with_the_xr_package_in_Overleaf)

 If you have any questions/comments/bug reports, feel free to open a github issue or e-mail to the author I-Chao Shen (ichao.shen@ui.is.s.u-tokyo.ac.jp)